wggRobotic/.github/profile/README.md

 He is our main programmer and does most of the software work.
 He also helps the other team members by explaining and teaching them how to code.

 - **Florian Schäff**:
 He focuses on making the 3D design of the chassis of our robot.
-He also helps Lino and Luca with building the robot.
+He also helps Lino with building the robot.

 - **Dalea Badri**:
 Dalea focuses on taking care of the logistics and organizes the TDP.
 She is also in charge of our social media account.